elhardoum/get-wp-plugin-reviews/readme.md

 - Clone this to your environment: `git clone https://github.com/elhardoum/get-wp-plugin-reviews.git`
 - Change directory to this project: `cd get-wp-plugin-reviews`
-- Now run `get.sh`, you'll be prompted to provide the plugin slug (not the plugin URL, just the name of the plugin as in
+- Now run `get.sh`: `./get.sh`, you'll be prompted to provide the plugin slug (not the plugin URL, just the name of the plugin as in
 <code><span>https://</span>wordpress.org/plugins/<strong>plugin-slug</strong>/</code>